BBVA/kapow/docs/source/concepts/request_life_cycle.rst

 3. ``kapow set /response/body banana``
 --------------------------------------

-During the lifetime of the shell, the request and response resources are available via these commands:
+During the lifetime of the shell, the :ref:`request and response resources
+<resource-tree>` are available via these commands:

 - ``kapow get /request/...``